 Judas’ thirty pieces of silver?
 (Mt 26:15)

-Aureus (plural aurei) - Roman gold coin, worth 25 denarii
+The Aureus was a Roman gold coin, worth 25 denarii

 Take no gold?
 (Mt 10:9)

-Mna, or Mina - no coin, worth 100 drachmae, or four aurei
+There was no coin for a Mina, which was worth 100 drachmae, or four aurei

 Parable of pounds (minas) (Lk 19:13)